BigDataBiology/SemiBin/README.md

 When using multi-sample binning, the basic idea is very similar, the inputs are the contigs combined from several samples and bam files from severl samples.
 And then we also generated _data.csv_ and _data_split.csv_, training and binning for every  sample.
 The only difference compared to single-sample binning is the _data.csv_ and _data_split.csv_ has the abundance information from several samples.

-Considering the issue that contig annotations and model training requires significant computational time and the algorithm design of SemiBin, we proposed SemiBin(pretrain) for _single-sample binning_:
+Considering the issue that contig annotations and model training requires significant computational time and the algorithm design of SemiBin ?, we proposed SemiBin(pretrain) for _single-sample binning_:

 (1) Trained a model from one sample or several samples (Or used our built-in pretrained model)